 To import data associated with Custom Fields that you have already created, you should make the appropriate column's first row reflect the Field Slug that you assigned to that Custom Field.
 (Example: wpc_cf_whateveryoutyped)

-Designing the HUB Page
+Designing the START Page

 If you choose to go the more traditional "one HUB" route for your clients, simply hover over the Simple Template and select "Edit".